actions/importer-labs/jenkins/valet-audit-lab.md

 gh valet audit jenkins --output-dir tmp/audit
 ```

-3. Valet displays green log files to indicate a successful audit
+3. Valet will log the output files in green when the audit is successful

 ### Example